truongle1110/truongle1110.github.io/_pages/about.md

 Recent news
 ======
+* July 2025: I will present my work at MIMAR (IMA International Conference on Modelling in Industrial Maintenance and Reliability)

+* May 2025: I will present my work at SAGIP (Société d'Automatique, de Génie Industriel et de Productique)

 * March 2024: My collaborative paper with Chiara Franciosi, Phuc Do and Alexandre Voisin, <em>“Contribution of Maintenance to Reconfigurable Manufacturing Systems: State of the Art and Challenges”</em>, has been accepted in 6th IFAC Workshop on Advanced Maintenance Engineering, Services and Technology (AMEST). [[paper](https://www.sciencedirect.com/science/article/pii/S2405896324007778)]